Imhermes1/LumoraLabsSite/policies/support-updated.md

 - **Priority:** Paid subscribers receive priority support

 ### 📱 In-App Support
-Access support directly from within the Macro and MooDo applications:
+Access support directly from within the Macro and Micro applications:
 - Use the "Help" or "Support" menu option
 - Submit bug reports with automatic diagnostic data
 - Access contextual help for specific features